Vision-and-Learning-Lab-UAlberta/home/content/authors/siyuan/_index.md

 ---
 # Display name
-title: Muhammad Gohar Javed
+title: Siyuan Li

 # Username (this should match the folder name)
 authors:
-- gohar
+- siyuan

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Master Graduate
+role: PhD Graduate

 # Organizations/Affiliations
 organizations: